 Accessing the Filmpool

-Our office is currently closed due to COVID-19 public health orders, but please contact us directly via phone or email to learn more about the programs and services we are offering online at this time.
-During the global COVID-19 pandemic, the Saskatchewan Filmpool encourages its members and the public to avoid physical contact; however, we strive to remain accessible to our members and the public virtually.
+Our office is now open to the public.
+Due to COVID-19 public health order we ask you wear a mask at all times, no matter your vaccination status.
+Please contact us directly via phone or email to learn more about the programs and services we are offering online at this time.
+During the global COVID-19 pandemic, the Saskatchewan Filmpool encourages its members and the public to avoid physical contact; however, we strive to remain accessible to our members and the public.

-HOURS: Our remote office hours during the pandemic remain from 10 am to 5 pm.
+HOURS: Our office hours during the pandemic remain from 10 am to 5 pm.

 We are located at 301 - 1822 Scarth Street - in the heart of downtown Regina, Saskatchewan, situated on Treaty 4 Territory, the original lands of the nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation.

 Interactive Google Streetview showcasing our location.